 You will need to own a domain name and have access to its DNS settings.
-If you want to purchase a domain, click here.
-If you already own one, you will need to add it into Instapage first and then go into your domain registrar’s DNS settings and create a new CNAME record.
+If you want to purchase a domain, click here: https://d.pr/EmIWrF.
+If you already own one, you will need to add it into Instapage and go into your domain registrar’s DNS settings and create a new CNAME record.
 But first, let’s get your domain added to Instapage (so we know what domain to look for when you point it to our servers) before continuing with your registrar.

 Adding a subdomain of your website to Instapage